KSPS-TV: Tower collapse

 On November 29, 2006, ice and wind caused the top 200 ft of the station's antenna at the Krell Hill transmission site to collapse, disrupting its off-air signal.
 Other area television broadcasters promised to lend short-term support.
 Cable and satellite feeds in the U.S. and Canada were not affected, as fiber is used to transmit the signal to the head ends.
 Over-the-air broadcasts were interrupted for almost a month while the tower was being repaired.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KSPS-TV discontinued regular programming on its analog signal, over VHF channel 7, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KSPS-TV discontinued regular programming on its analog signal, over VHF channel 7, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal relocated from its pre-transition VHF channel 8 (where its digital signal was originally slated to remain post-transition) to channel 7.